 - 2 tablespoons fresh or dried rosemary

-- 1 tablespoon of sea salt flakes or crystals
+- sea salt flakes or crystals for scattering

 - In a large mixing bowl combine the flour, yeast and salt then add 1 tablespoon of olive oil.